After fulfilling a fifth-grade prophecy, UW safety Dominique Hampton may be ready to ascend

 “He said, ‘He’s the fastest guy on our team.
 Look at his legs.
 Look at his arms.
 Look at the way he opens up (his hips).
 I played collegiately.
 I played in the league.
 You can etch it in stone.
 He’s a D1 DB.’”

 That statement is all the more surprising when you consider the context.
-As a first grade running back competing against older kids, Hampton was hit so hard that he quit football entirely for two years.
+As a first-grade running back competing against older kids, Hampton was hit so hard that he quit football entirely for two years.
 In the meantime, he turned his attention to track and field, eventually making it onto the national circuit.

 Of course, Oliver coached Dominique in track and field, too.

-And when the sprinter and long-jumper returned to the gridiron, he brought a prematurely polished athletic repertoire.
+And when the sprinter and long jumper returned to the gridiron, he brought a prematurely polished athletic repertoire.

 “When I thought about his future, I really thought defensive back — specifically corner — was going to be his future,” Oliver said last week.
 “It was his change of direction.
 He was a very physical player.
 He was very fast.
 He had a knack for locating the ball.
 Certain traits came about at a very young age that I felt like, if he got some really good corner training, he could have a huge future at corner.
 Because I knew he was going to be a great athlete, and you usually take your best athletes and put them in the defensive backfield.”

-As for that emphatic post-practice prophecy, Oliver added: “I can count on one hand the number of kids that I’ve coached in all these years that I’ve really felt at a young age I could identify as a potential Division I athlete, and Dominique is one of them.”
+As for that emphatic prophecy, Oliver added: “I can count on one hand the number of kids that I’ve coached in all these years that I’ve really felt at a young age I could identify as a potential Division I athlete, and Dominique is one of them.”

 So, unsurprisingly, Dominique dominated.